2016rshah/blog/posts/12-books-12-months-2024.md

 Eichmann in Jerusalem by Hannah Arendt (June)
 Poet Tree by Jonathan Aprea (ed.)
 (June Bonus Round!)
-Blood, Tin, and Straw by Sharon Olds (July)
+Blood, Tin, and Straw by Sharon Olds (July) Appalachian Elegy by bell hooks (July Bonus Round!)
+To Sleep in a Sea of Stars by Christopher Paolini (July Bonus Round!)
+Martyr! by Kaveh Akbar (August)
+Trinity of the Fundamentals by Wisam Rafeedie (August Bonus Round!)
+Men in the Sun by Ghassan Kanafani (September)
+El Viento Conoce Mi Nombre by Isabel Allende (September Bonus Round!)
+Green Squall by Jay Hopler (September Bonus Round!)
 ```

 See also: